mr-anye/alx-low_level_programming/README.md

-0x0B.
-C - malloc, free
+0x0E.
+C - Structures, typedef

 General
-What is the difference between automatic and dynamic allocation What is malloc and free and how to use them
+What are structures, when, why and how to use them
-Why and when use malloc
-How to use valgrind to check for memory leak
+How to use typedef

+Resources
+Read or watch:

+0x0d.
+Structures.pdf
+struct (C programming language)
+Documentation: structures
+0x0d.
+Typedef and structures.pdf
+typedef
+Programming in C by Stephen Kochan - Chapter 8, Working with Structures p163-189 The Lost Art of C Structure Packing (Advanced - not mandatory)